 - ¼ teaspoon smoked paprika

-To shred the cauliflower into rice using a food processor: cut cauliflower into small pieces, attach the the grater attachment to food processor, and feed cauliflower into processor to shred.
+- To shred the cauliflower into rice using a food processor: cut cauliflower into small pieces, attach the grater attachment to food processor, and feed cauliflower into processor to shred.